-- 2. Amendment of our Charter to permit our stockholders to amend our Bylaws; - 3.
-An advisory vote to approve our executive compensation; and - 4.
+- 1. Election of directors; - 2.
+Amendment of our Charter to permit our stockholders to amend our Bylaws; - 3.
+An advisory vote to approve our executive compensation; - 4.
+Ratification of the selection of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2018; and - 5.
 The transaction of any other business that may properly come before the Annual Meeting or any postponements or adjournments thereof.